ahmettoguz/database-postgresql/README.md

 git clone https://github.com/ahmettoguz/core-docker-config
 git clone https://github.com/ahmettoguz/core-postgresql
 ```
+- Create `.env` file based on the `.env.example` file and configure it appropriately.
 - Refer to the documentation provided in the [`core-docker-config`](https://github.com/ahmettoguz/core-docker-config) project for the system startup commands.

 <br/>